grafana/security-patch-actions/README.md

 ## Testing

-There are a set of scripts in test-scripts that can help to test against grafana-ci-sandbox.
+There are a set of scripts in test-scripts that can help to test against grafana-ci-sandbox, using the develop branch of this project.
-They assume that you have the following 3 repos cloned:
+They assume that you have the following 3 repos cloned in the same directory that you have the `security-patch-actions` repo cloned to:

 - `grafana/grafana-ci-sandbox`
 - `grafana/grafana-ci-sandbox-security-mirror`